kennersoft/kennercore/README.md

-## What Is TreoCore?
+## What Is KennerCore?

-TreoCore is an open-source software ecosystem developed by TreoLabs GmbH and distributed under GPLv3 License for free.
-TreoCore is designed for rapid development of web-based responsive business applications of any kind (ERP, PIM, CRM, DMS, MDM, DAM, etc.).
+KennerCore is an open-source software ecosystem developed by TreoLabs GmbH and distributed under GPLv3 License for free.
+KennerCore is designed for rapid development of web-based responsive business applications of any kind (ERP, PIM, CRM, DMS, MDM, DAM, etc.).
 It is an excellent tool for cost-effective and timely application development that comes with the powerful out-of-the-box functionality.

-TreoCore is a single page application (SPA) with an API-centric, service-oriented architecture, and flexible data model based on configurable entities and relations.
-You can organize any data and business-related processes directly in TreoCore, many of them via a simple and user-friendly configuration.
+KennerCore is a single page application (SPA) with an API-centric, service-oriented architecture, and flexible data model based on configurable entities and relations.
+You can organize any data and business-related processes directly in KennerCore, many of them via a simple and user-friendly configuration.

-### For Whom Is TreoCore?
+### For Whom Is KennerCore?

-TreoCore is the best fit **for businesses**, who want to:
+KennerCore is the best fit **for businesses**, who want to:

 * solve custom business problems;
 * store data and organize business processes;